 Enterprise SaaS does not get as much ink devoted to it as its more accessible, popular cousin: consumer tech.
 The advice that works for one, does not always work for the other.

-“I’d say determination is the single most important quality in a startup founder.
-If the founders I spoke with were superhuman in any way, it was in their perseverance.”
+I’d say determination is the single most important quality in a startup founder.
+If the founders I spoke with were superhuman in any way, it was in their perseverance.

 (In the seminal “Founders At Work” Jessica records unique insights, from founders, of early-era Silicon Valley businesses such as Adobe, Apple, Craiglist, Firefox, Flickr, Gmail, Hotmail, Paypal, TripAdvisor, Viaweb, and Yahoo.)